esl/MongooseIM/doc/modules/mod_stream_management.md

 ### Module Description
 Enables [XEP-0198: Stream Management](http://xmpp.org/extensions/xep-0198.html).
-It is implemented mostly in `ejabberd_c2s`, this module is just a "starter", to supply configuration values to new client connections.
+It is implemented mostly in `ejabberd_c2s`.
+This module is just a "starter", to supply the configuration values to new client connections.
-It also supplies basic session table API and adds new stream feature.
+It also provides a basic session table API and adds a new stream feature.

 ### Options